envicutor/drafts/flow.rst

       - If lease - now's timestamp > threshold

         - Assume that the Worker that was working on it is dead
-        - Reset the Submission object in the SubmissionStore
+        - Reset the response and the lease of the Submission object in the SubmissionStore
         - Send a message to the SubmissionStore with submission id to cause a Worker to work on the submission

 - CacheBuilderHealthChecker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder``)